GhaidaMomani/data-structures-and-algorithms/stack-queue-brackets/README.md

 **validate_brackets function**
-This functions validates the brackets to check if there is an even number of them first The first loop has the complexity of O(n) for time and O(1) for space The next loop does the same work but for the closing brackets which make the function of O(n) time efficiency.
+This functions validates the brackets to check if there is an even number of them first The first loop has the complexity of O(n) for time and O(n) for space The next loop does the same work but for the closing brackets which make the function of O(n) time efficiency.